 Locational basis risk is the risk that you encounter when you hedge with a contract that doesn't have the same or similar delivery point as the risk you are seeking to hedge.
-As an example, if a US Gulf Coast oil producer decides to hedge their crude oil price risk with NYMEX WTI futures (which are deliverable in Cushing, Oklahoma), the producer is exposed to the locational basis risk between Cushing and their local market price (i.e. LLS – light Louisiana sweet).
-To quantify this example, the August NYMEX WTI crude oil swap closed yesterday at $46.61 while the August LLS crude oil basis swap (LLS-WTI) closed yesterday at $1.54 which means that the forward market for August LLS swaps is trading at a $1.54 premium to August WTI swaps.
-In a future post we will explain how this Gulf Coast producer can mitigate their exposure to locational basis risk with basis swaps and other hedging strategies.
+As an example, if a US Gulf Coast oil producer decides to hedge their crude oil price risk with NYMEX WTI futures (which are deliverable in Cushing, Oklahoma), the producer is exposed to the locational basis risk between Cushing and their local market price in the Gulf Coast e.g., WTI Houston.
+To quantify this example, the December WTI Cushing crude oil swap closed yesterday at $72.48/BBL, while the December WTI Houston crude oil basis swap closed yesterday at $1.30/BBL.
+This indicates that the forward market for December WTI Houston is trading at a $1.30 premium to December WTI Cushing.
+In a future post we will explore how a Gulf Coast producer, and other market participants, can mitigate their exposure to locational basis risk by hedging with basis swaps and other strategies.

-Product or quality basis risk is the risk that you encounter when you hedge with a contract that isn't the same product or quality as the product that you are seeking to hedge.
-As an example, jet fuel is often hedged with crude oil, gasoil or ultra-low sulfur diesel fuel (and formerly, heating oil, until the contract transitioned to ultra-low sulfur diesel) as the futures and over-the-counter markets for crude oil, gasoil and ULSD futures, swaps and options are much more liquid than the market for jet fuel swaps and options.
-While jet fuel, gasoil and ULSD are similar (all are middle distillate fuels) and highly correlated they are not one in the same.
-As a result, if one chooses to hedge jet fuel with crude oil, gasoil, ULSD or another product, they are often exposing themselves to significant product or quality basis risk, not to mention locational basis risk.
-That being said, many companies are of the opinion that taking on product or quality basis risk is a much better alternative to not hedging at all, an issue we will also address in a future post.
-Like the previous crude oil basis risk example, jet fuel basis risk can also be hedged via basis swaps and other hedging strategies.
+Product or quality basis risk is the risk that you encounter when you are trading or hedging with forward, future or swap which is not the same product or quality as the product that you are seeking to hedge.
+As an example, jet fuel is often hedged with crude oil, gasoil or ultra-low sulfur diesel fuel (and formerly, heating oil, until the contract transitioned to ultra-low sulfur diesel) as the futures, swaps and options markets for crude oil, gasoil and ULSD futures, swaps and options are much more actively traded (liquid) than the market for jet fuel futures, swaps and options.
+While jet fuel, gasoil and ULSD are similar (all are middle distillate fuels) and highly correlated, they are not one in the same.
+As a result, if one chooses to hedge jet fuel with crude oil, gasoil, ULSD or another product, they are exposing themselves to significant product or quality basis risk, and often locational basis risk as well.
+Many companies are of the opinion that taking on product or quality basis risk is a much better alternative to not hedging at all, an issue we will also address in a future post as well.
+Like the previous crude oil basis risk example, jet fuel basis risk and other product and/or quality basis risks can also be hedged via basis swaps and other strategies.